OHI-Science/ohi-science.github.io/about/index.md

 ## Thanks to our supporters

 We are grateful for the generous support from the Pacific Life Foundation to Conservation International and the Gordon and Betty Moore Foundation to NCEAS.
-We also thank our [past supporters](http://www.oceanhealthindex.org/about/sustaining-partners) for helping us build the Ocean Health Index over the past eight years.
+We also thank our <a href="http://www.oceanhealthindex.org/about/sustaining-partners" target="_blank">past supporters</a> for helping us build the Ocean Health Index over the past eight years.